-A demonstration of reducing cost and complexity for gas inputs utilizing high controllable range mass flow controllers with differential pressured based mass flow technology.
+A demonstration of reducing cost and complexity for gas inputs through use of high controllable range, multi-gas, differential pressure-based mass flow controllers.

 Mic Chaudoir, Ph.D.